grusigast/doa-gravure-studio-overlay/README.md

 To display images in the overlay for each of the scenes, copy all jpg files from the `<DOAHDM Gravure Studio folder>\Scene Guide\` folder to `doa-gravure-studio-overlay\ui\img\`.

-## Scenes and actions
+## Scenes, actions and SoftEngine

-Configuration of the overlay is done in two different JSON files;
+Configuration of the overlay is done in three different JSON files;
 * /resources/scenes.json
 * /resources/actions.json
+* /resources/softengine.json

-`scenes.json` and `actions.json` can also be placed in the workspace root or executable file folder, and will be read from there instead.
+These files can also be placed in the workspace root or executable file folder, and will be read from there instead.

 ### scenes.json
 Contains all scene data.